Unleash/unleash-edge/README.md

 If you'd rather use a simple key like `secret-123`, any query against `/api/client/features` will receive the dump passed in on the command line.

-Any query against `/api/frontend` or `/api/proxy` with a valid key will receive only enabled
+Any query against `/api/frontend` or `/api/proxy` with a valid key will receive only enabled  toggles.
 To launch in this mode, run

 ```bash